fabiospampinato/cliflix/README.md

     "options": [] // Custom options to always pass to webtorrent },
   "prompt": { // Prompt-related options
-    "rows": 10 // Maximum number of lines to display when asking to pick something }
+    "fullscreen": true, // Display as many lines as possible when asking to pick something "rows": 10 // Maximum number of lines to display when asking to pick something, if fullscreen is false }
 }
 ```